AsaTyr2018/ftpcluster/README.md

 ## Using the System

 1. Log in as admin and open **Servers**.
 Generate the setup script and run it on the target machine.
-2. The script installs slave and datalink agents which start reporting memory usage.
+2. The script installs slave and datalink agents which start reporting memory, CPU and disk statistics.
 3. Create users and assign them to servers.
 4. Users log in and see their permitted servers as folders.